Multi-View Attention Multiple-Instance Learning Enhanced by LLM Reasoning for Cognitive Distortion Detection: Introduction

 \section{Introduction}

 Mental illness is a widespread global health concern.
-About half of the global population experiences mental illness in their lifetime, and one in eight is affected at any given time \citep{mcgrath2023, who2022}.
+About half of the global population experience mental illness during their lifetimes, and one in eight is affected at any given time \citep{mcgrath2023, who2022}.
 Mental health conditions such as anxiety, depression, and emotional expression difficulties are significantly associated with cognitive distortions, indicating their role in both the formation and persistence of emotional distress \citep{mercan2023}.

-Cognitive distortion refers to systematic errors in thinking that occur when individuals perceive and interpret external information, leading to a negative conclusion that does not correspond to reality \citep{beck1979}.
-Table~\ref{table1} summarizes the definitions and illustrative examples of a subset of cognitive distortion types considered in this study.
+Cognitive distortions refer to systematic errors in thinking that occur when individuals perceive and interpret external information, leading to a negative conclusion that does not correspond to reality \citep{beck1979}.
+Table~\ref{tab:cog_distortion} summarizes the definitions and illustrative examples of a subset of cognitive distortion types considered in this study.

 Influenced by internal factors such as emotions and beliefs, these distortions are expressed through language or automatic thoughts, reinforcing emotional distress and maladaptive behavior \citep{strohmeier2016}.
-Cognitive distortions play a central role in the onset and maintenance of various mental illnesses, and early detection and intervention are considered key mechanisms of treatment \citep{morrison2015, kaplan2017}.
+Cognitive distortions have played a central role in the onset and maintenance of various mental illnesses; therefore, identifying these patterns is often considered an important component of the therapeutic process \citep{morrison2015, kaplan2017}.